-The guides and outfitters below provide multi-day Maine schooner cruises on the Maine Coast in classic American schooners or replicas.
+The guides and outfitters in the gallery and infographic below provide multi-day Maine schooner cruises on the Maine Coast in classic American schooners or replicas.
 Some of the ships were designed specifically for “Windjamming” on the Maine coast.
 Some of the original schooners date back to the 1870s and have been named National Historic Landmarks.

 A Brief Introduction to the Maine Coast